-I present you the first ever Gopher hockey mailbag on Gopherhole.
-I answer all the questions you have about Gopher hockey.
-Enjoy.
+September 20th, 2022: I present you the first ever Gopher hockey mailbag on Gopherhole.
+I answer your questions you have about the Gophers, upcoming season, past seasons, and recruits.

 OC: Who are the Gophers’ biggest competitors in the big ten besides Michigan?